hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/517_056_dear_and_beloved.md

 There is a kind of spinach, which, when cooked, tastes just like our Noté of Bengal, and another class, which they call asparagus, tastes exactly like the tender Dengo herb, but you can't have our Charchari made of it here.
-There is no Kalâi or any other pulse; they do not even know of them.
+There is no Kalāi or any other pulse; they do not even know of them.
 There is rice, and bread, and numerous varieties of fish and meat, of all descriptions.
 Their menu is like that of the French.
 There is your milk, rarely curd, but plenty of whey.
 Cream is an article